An Information-Theoretic Regularizer for Lossy Neural Image Compression: Methodology

 \subsection{Information-theoretic regularizer}

-In principle, optimization neural compression networks with a quantization surrogate, e.g., AUN, introduces gradient estimation errors~\cite{zhang2023uniform}, thereby deviating the objective of minimizing the latent entropy $H(\bm{U})$ under certain distortion constraints (Eqn.(\ref{eq:rate-dist-loss})), harming both the efficiency and efficacy of the optimization.
+In principle, optimizing neural compression networks with a quantization surrogate, e.g., AUN, introduces gradient estimation errors~\cite{zhang2023uniform}, thereby deviating the objective of minimizing the latent entropy $H(\bm{U})$ under certain distortion constraints (Eqn.(\ref{eq:rate-dist-loss})), harming both the efficiency and efficacy of the optimization.
 Motivated by the equivalence of the minimization and maximization optimization discussed in~\cref{sec:motivation}, we propose to address this issue by imposing structural maximization constraints on the optimization process.
-As such, the vanilla objective of minimizing $H(\bm{U})$ is further enhanced through this maximization regularization.
-Herein, from Theorem~\ref{theo:trans-minmax}, the full maximization objective for the transform coding is $H(\bm{X}|\bm{\hat{X}})-H(\bm{U}|\bm{\hat{X}})$, which can be further interpreted as maximizing $H(\bm{X}|\bm{\hat{X}})$ while minimizing $H(\bm{U}|\bm{\hat{X}})$.
-However, accurately modeling an entropy model $q_{\theta}(\bm{U}|\bm{\hat{X}})$ together with the compression network is quite challenging, as it involves learning another ``encoder'' function from the reconstruction $\bm{\hat{X}}$ to the latent $\bm{U}$.
-We experimentally find that a poorly learned $H(\bm{U}|\bm{\hat{X}})$ regularizer can harm the optimization performance, and that the increased training complexity is also burdensome.
-Consequently, we include only the $H(\bm{X}|\bm{\hat{X}})$ term for regularization, which is an upper bound for the ground-truth $H(\bm{X}|\bm{\hat{X}})-H(\bm{U}|\bm{\hat{X}})$ objective.
-The entropy modeling is now much easier since the reconstruction $\bm{\hat{X}}$ is closely aligned with the source $\bm{X}$.
-The resulting training objective is thus given by:
+As such, the vanilla objective of minimizing $H(\bm{U})$ can be further enhanced through this maximization regularization.